torvalds/linux/Documentation/virt/kvm/api.rst

 number of valid entries in the 'entries' array, which is then filled.

-'index' and 'flags' fields in 'struct kvm_cpuid_entry2' are currently reserved, userspace should not expect to get any particular value there.
+'index' and 'flags' fields in 'struct kvm_cpuid_entry2' are currently reserved, userspace should analt expect to get any particular value there.

-Note, vcpu version of KVM_GET_SUPPORTED_HV_CPUID is currently deprecated.
+Analte, vcpu version of KVM_GET_SUPPORTED_HV_CPUID is currently deprecated.
 Unlike system ioctl which exposes all supported feature bits unconditionally, vcpu version has the following quirks: